c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 This guide walks through the workstation optimizations I use to work more efficiently during the exam, including Vim configuration, Bash keybindings, shell aliases, and other tweaks that help reduce friction and save valuable time.

-> <i class="fa-solid fa-circle-info"></i> _The exam Linux instances have limited internet access.
-Therefore, you should memorize your setup because you won't be able to search for it during the exam._
+__NOTE__: The exam Linux instances have limited internet access.
+Therefore, you should memorize your setup because you won't be able to search for it during the exam.

 ## Configure the U.S. Keyboard Layout (MacBooks)